deiger/AirCon/README.md

    ```bash
    pip3.7 install dataclasses_json paho-mqtt pycryptodome
    ```
-1. Configure the AC with the dedicated app.
+1. Configure the A/C with the dedicated app.
 Links to each app are available in the table below.
-Log into the app, associate the AC and connect it to the network, as described in the app documentation.
+Log into the app, associate the A/C and connect it to the network, as described in the app documentation.
-1. Once everything has been configured, the AC can be blocked from connecting to the internet, as it will no longer be needed.
+1. Once everything has been configured, the A/C can be blocked from connecting to the internet, as it will no longer be needed.
 Set it a static IP address in the router, and write it down.
-1. Download and run [query_cli.py](query_cli.py), to fetch the LAN keys that will allow connecting to the AC.
-Pass it your login credentials, as well as the code for your app from the list below:
+1. Download and run [query_cli.py](query_cli.py), to fetch the LAN keys that will allow connecting to the A/C. Pass it your login credentials, as well as the code for your app from the list below:

    | Code       | App Name            | App link
    |------------|---------------------|---------|